ebeinroth/gentoo-portage-decruft/README.rst

 portage-decruft - decruft /etc/portage
 ======================================

-The current version is portage-decruft-0.1.5-r4_.
+The current version of portage-decruft_ is 0.1.5-r4.
 A ChangeLog_ is also available.
-Old versions are available from the releases_ directory.

-.. _releases: releases/
-.. _portage-decruft-0.1.5-r4: releases/portage-decruft-0.1.5-r4
+.. _portage-decruft: src/portage-decruft
 .. _ChangeLog: ChangeLog.txt

 .. contents:: :local: